PositiveSumData/NationalOralHealthDataPortal/Data/InsureKidsNow/README.md

 ## Project status
 Work on this dataset is on pause until Positive Sum and CMS can devise a more accurate unique provider ID assignment system.

+Need to determine how to incoporate data_ids into the various IKN tables.

 ## Tutorial
 This section to be updated as tutorial walk-throughs are produced.